 Besides the savings offered by reduced overhead, customers save even more money at the Builder Depot because there are no middlemen.
 Builders Depot only deals directly with the largest and most respected manufacturers in the world.
 Because of our buying power, combined with our nationwide distribution network, Builder Depot has a major advantage over the competition our product lines are focused and our sales volume on niche product lines is over 100 times larger than the average retail outlet so when it comes to pricing no other online retailer can offer the same quality for less.

 #3.
-Not being their during installation and sealing.
+Not being present during installation and sealing.
 Not asking for the bottle of the sealer used so you know how to clean it without removing it.
 Otherwise what was the point.
 It is sealed you clean it with a cleaning agent and in 7 days the sealer is gone.
 The marble changes color.
 That is because the the chemicals in the bathroom and with whatever it is being cleaned with is changing the stone.
 Remember this stone is over a million years old.
 It has been cut into a 4 ton block.
 Left outside for a few more years, then fabricated in to tiles.
-So millions of year.
-Then within a few months you turn it yellow.
+Millions of years pass.
+Then within a few months you turn it yellow, green or blue.
 That is not our fault nor the tile.
 That is something you have done to it.
-Otherwise it would have gone yellow at some point hundreds of thousands of years earlier, not wait until it got into your bathroom :)
+(We have had Blue and the color of their shampoo.....
+Blue!)
+It would have changed color at some point hundreds of thousands of years earlier, not wait until it got into your bathroom :)

 #6.
 Using a gmail.com account or yahoo.com account (your sort of nonofficial back up account).
-This will put all tracking and info into spam (also the confirmation email which is great as then you can check the ship to address one more time).
+This will put all tracking and info into spam (also the confirmation email which is vital as you can then check the ship to address one more time).
 Then you will wonder where your order is as all emails we send to you, you are not getting.
 We will not pass your email onto anyone, after your order is completed it is destroyed along with any credit card information.
 We do not keep information (Do you know why?
-We do not have to deal with hackers, we have nothing to hack, that is the simplest solution to any big company, don't keep peoples info on file then no one will have any incentive to hack you, genius I know!).
+We do not have to deal with hackers, we have nothing to hack, that is the simplest solution to any big company, don't keep information on file.
+No one will have any incentive to hack you.
+Genius I know!).